Skip to main content

 The project is being delivered in stages.
 Stage 1 is completed and included upgrading Puhinui Station.

-Stage 2 works begin in 2026.
+Stage 2 works begin in 2028.
 Auckland Transport will improve infrastructure along Te Irirangi Drive and surrounding areas.
-The upgrades will deliver faster, more reliable public transport connections while preparing for the future busway.
+The upgrades will deliver faster, more reliable public transport connections while preparing for the future busway planned under the confirmed designations.

-Pending funding for stages 3 and 4, the project will be completed in 2035.
+Pending funding for stages 3 and 4, the project will be completed before 2041.
+This is within the designation timeframe.

 Latest updates